i3/i3lock/README.md

      - `--datecolor=rrggbbaa` -- color of the date string
      - `--datefont="sans-serif"` -- font used for the date display
      - `--datesize=14` -- font size for the date display
      - `--veriftext="verifying…"` -- text to be shown while verifying
      - `--wrongtext="wrong!"` -- text to be shown upon an incorrect password being entered
+     - `--statusfont="sans-serif"` -- font used for the status text
      - `--textsize=28` -- font size for the status text
      - `--modsize=14` -- font size for the modifier keys listing
      - `--radius=90` -- the radius of the circle indicator
      - `--ring-width=7` -- the width of the indicator ring

 - You can specify whether i3lock should bell upon a wrong password.